danielrmartin/CrayDemo/README.md

 # Goals This Week
 I need to wrap up the Kubaroo project .

 Work on the yard .
-Do a few other bits .
+Do a few other bits.
+Hello .
+Bye .